New Zealand Vacations: North Island vs. South Island

 Helicopter to White Island.
 Photo courtesy of Shannon Bradley

-Home to geothermal wonders and Maori cultural heritage, Rotorua’s volcanic landscape is bursting with colorful rock formations, boiling mud, steaming sulphur vents, and more.
+Home to geothermal wonders and Maori cultural heritage, Rotorua’s volcanic landscape is bursting with colorful rock formations, boiling mud, steaming sulfur vents, and more.
 It really seems as though you’re on another planet.
 You can even take a helicopter to an active volcano and hike around!

 This is also a great place to immerse yourself in Maori culture.
 At Te Puia, you can see Maori carvings, weavings, and other traditional arts come to life at the onsite crafting school.
 You can also watch a haka performance and participate in a traditional Maori welcome ceremony.